-The easiest thing to do is list your event business everywhere you can, starting with Google My Business.
+The easiest thing to do is list your event business everywhere you can, starting with Google Business Profile.
 This will ensure you show up on the Google Map.
 This gives you a serious boost over anyone else, especially on mobile searches.

 Then, list the website for your event business anywhere else.
 For wedding planners, this means the Knot, Wedding Wire, and others, especially local listings.
 For event planners who do other event types, there’s Yelp, Thumbtack, and PartySlate.
 Find as many as you can.

 See, each link from these listings to your website helps Google understand who you are, and who your customers are.
 But that’s not all.
 The listing sites also rule the search engine rankings, so you’re getting a double win.
 They’re promoting your brand, and giving juice to your own website.

 And even if the potential client clicks to your listing, they’ll often visit your website.
 Read about this photographer’s experience.
 80% of leads used her contact form on her website, even though they found her on The Knot.

 - Google Business Profile For Event Planners: List Higher in Google Search Results